JohnTheTripper/moviegoer-prototype/README.md

 # Update
 This repository is no longer maintained, though progress on Moviegoer continues!
-The latest project updates can be found at [moviegoer.ai]
+The latest project updates can be found at [moviegoer.ai](https://moviegoer.ai).

 # Project Overview and Scope